Welcome to Apex’s European First Jump Course in Istria, Croatia and a course at the terminal wall in Italy, Mt. Brento!

 Doing Canopy Relative Work (CReW) is a great method.
 CReW is great practice for BASE jumping, because you are using your risers a lot and also seeing how your canopy reacts to toggle inputs.
 Landing a seven-cell is best practiced on a nice grass lawn at the local DZ that you are familiar with.
 The bridge has an excellent landing area, but in the event of a problem, you may have to land in one of the alternate landing areas (which are good, but not great).
 Be prepared.

 Please note that our jumping schedule depends entirely upon weather conditions.
 Croatia’s weather is generally mild, but–for your safety as well as ours–we will not make jumps when the weather does not safely permit it.
+In October, the weather should be extremely pleasant and conditions should be excellent for both Croatia and Brento, which is why we picked this time of the year, but, obviously, we just never know for certain until we are there.

 To get started, fill out the form to the right.
 We’ll contact you to arrange payment of your deposit and send your instructional materials.